Technical Standards for Admissions

-An objective of the ATEP is to prepare graduates to enter a variety of employment settings and to render care to a wide spectrum of individuals engaged in physical activity.
-The technical standards set forth by the athletic training educational program establish the essential qualities considered necessary for students admitted to this program to achieve the knowledge, skills, and competencies of an entry-level athletic trainer, as well as meet the expectations of the program's accrediting agency, the Commission on the Accreditation of Athletic Training Education Programs (CAATE).
+An objective of the athletic training program is to prepare graduates to enter a variety of employment settings and to render care to a wide spectrum of individuals engaged in physical activity.
+The technical standards set forth by the athletic training program establish the essential qualities considered necessary for students admitted to this program to achieve the knowledge, skills, and competencies of an entry-level athletic trainer, as well as meet the expectations of the program's accrediting agency, the Commission on the Accreditation of Athletic Training Education Programs (CAATE).

 Compliance with the program's technical standards does not guarantee a student's eligibility for the BOC certification exam.

 Candidates for selection to the athletic training program must demonstrate these essential requirements:

 - The mental capacity to assimilate, analyze, synthesize, integrate concepts, and problem solve to formulate assessment and therapeutic judgments and to be able to distinguish deviations from the norm.